kzsc5464/kzsc5464/README.md

-Hello My Name is Bijang, I am a DataEnginer Working At Artience
+Hello My Name is Bijang, I am a DataEnginer Working At Seoul

 - My major is ComputerScience since 2016
 - My main language is Python.